Laboratory |

 How to represent as well a seconds count in the LCD?

 Add the buzzer to sound the alarm when the timing period has finished.
-What king of modifications are required?
+What kind of modifications are required?

 TMR2 can be used instead of TMR0 as proposed in this design phase #4: Timer_LCD_TMR2.